tanzu-end-to-end/tanzify-infrastructure/README.md

 | Spring Cloud Gateway  |
 | SSO |

 **Note:** Not all versions of tiles have been tested, so your mileage may vary.
+Take a look the [tile-install-configure/configuration](tile-install-configure/configuration) to see supported tile configs.

 <!-- GETTING STARTED -->
 ## Getting Started